Referral Services

 Referral authorization: The primary care provider may need to obtain authorization from the patient's insurance provider or healthcare organization before initiating the referral process.

-Referral coordination: The primary care provider coordinates the referral process by providing the patient with necessary information, scheduling appointments, and communicating with the receiving healthcare provider.
 Follow-up and feedback: After the referral, the primary care provider monitors the patient's progress, receives feedback from the specialist or healthcare facility, and ensures continuity of care.

 Types of Referrals: Referral services may involve referrals to various healthcare providers, specialists, or services, including: